 The Hyundai Santro has been India’s favourite family hatchback for over two decades for one too many reasons.

 Santro was rolled out with a point to prove and gather genuine followers and customers.
-Soon after its launch, it was immediately called the “tall boy of India” due to its conventional design that Indians were used to at the time.
-Indian car buyers were used to the compact design of hatchbacks such as the Maruti Suzuki 800 & Zen.
+Soon after its launch, Santro was called the “Tall Boy of India” due to the conventional design Indians were accustomed to at the time.
+Indian cars at the time were compact designs of hatchbacks such as the Maruti Suzuki 800 & Zen.

 The Santro has a cascading chrome front grille framing the bold and stylish look.
-The front encompasses high-set trapezoidal fog lamps.
-The front is garnished with chrome linings and panels to compliment the overall look of the hatch.
+The front encompasses high-set trapezoidal fog lamps and is garnished with chrome linings and panels to compliment the overall look of the hatch.
 The back has a well-sculpted bumper that meets the tail lamp.

-The hatchback’s turn radius is at 4.7 meters while its ground clearance is 165 mm.
+The hatchback’s turn radius is 4.7 metres, while its ground clearance is 165 mm.
 The Santro doesn’t compromise in its safety standards either; its body is made of advanced high-strength steel that is rigid, light and helps refinement.
 The car also comes with dual front airbags, ABS with EBD, rear parking sensor and camera, speed-sensing door lock, impact sensing door unlock, rear defogger and other features.

 The Santro has been the king of Indian roads and the first choice for many Indian families since its inception.
 Many would argue that Santro changed how the Indian auto sector functions and how the Indian middle class purchases a car.

 Santro is the first car sold by Trident Hyundai, and it has since helped us become the most trusted Hyundai dealer in Bengaluru.
 The Santro plays an important role in Trident Hyundai’s and India’s automotive history.